s-j-choi/Pooled-7T-Data-Processing/README.md

   - FLAIR intensity normalization, pre- and post-processing
   - GRE pre- and post-processing

-- In addition to the scripts, three external tools (one Matlab, one Python on Docker, and one Python) are employed in the current processing procedure.
+- Apart from the scripts, the current processing procedure also utilizes several external tools.
   - MatLab (tested on 2019a) is required to process GRE files for R2* map, QSM, and MP2RAGE T1 map.
   - JHUKKI QSM Toolbox is required to process GRE images for QSM processing. https://github.com/xuli99/JHUKKI_QSM_Toolbox
   - T1 processing MatLab tool by Jose P. Marques. https://github.com/JosePMarques/MP2RAGE-related-scripts
   - A Docker tool is required to process filtered phase images using a Laplacian-based phase unwrapping algorithm and Gaussian high-pass filtering. https://github.com/blakedewey/phase_unwrap
+  - A Python tool for Least Trimmed Squared (LTS) -based intensity normalization